suhail-ansari/clojuresampleapp/README.md

-# A simple clojure I made while learning clojure.
+# A simple clojure app

+I made this app while learning clojure.
 The code is far from good, but I'll be improving it, as I learn more.